christophersbarrett/mulberry-wiki/The-Mulberry-Command-Line-Interface.md

 ### Asset creation

 The following commands create assets that can be associated with pages in your app.
-Note that there are other asset types that you can include (such as images, videos, and audios) simply by adding them to the proper directories in your project.
-Note also that an asset must be associated with a page in order to be available in your app.

 * `mulberry create data <name>` Create a file at `assets/data/<name>.yml`, which you can populate with custom data to be used by your app.
 * `mulberry create feed <name>` Create a file at `assets/feeds/<name>.yml`, which you can populate with information about an RSS feed to be included in your app.
 * `mulberry create location <name>` Create a file at `assets/locations/<name>.yml`, which you can populate with information about a geographic location to be included in your app.

+You can create other asset types, such as images, videos, and audios, by adding them to the proper directories in the `assets` directory.

+**Note that an asset must be associated with a page in order to be available in your app.**

 ### Code creation